sarahciston/codingcare/_drafts/moderation_3.md

 OpenAI's moderation dataset is drawn from "publicly available data," but they do not share its specific provenance.
 The paper lists "crawled, academia, generated" as data sources in a graphic describing the model training framework.
 Their other recent models were "trained on diverse datasets, including information that is publicly available on the internet, information that we partner with third parties to access, and information that our users or human trainers and researchers provide" [@OpenAIO3O4mini2025].

 However, they do mention how some parts of the training dataset are filtered before training begins: "we filtered our dataset mix for GPT-4 to specifically reduce the quantity of inappropriate erotic text content," with a combination of trained models and a "lexicon-based approach" [@openaiGPT4TechnicalReport2024].
 It is unclear why only erotic text was targeted and not other types of undesired content, including those that would later be included in their moderation filters.
 Their lexicon-based approach required an annotated, classified text corpus to train on.
 In this case, they used case a series of Reddit subreddits that researchers labeled as "Erotic" (`r/sex`, `r/hotpast`, `r/gonewildstories`, etc.) or "Neutral" (`r/stories`, `r/literature`, `r/explainlikeimfive`, etc.), from another project in which researchers compared NLP methods for excising erotic content [@barrientosMachineLearningTechniques2020].
 Note that the texts were classified only based on their subreddit, not based on the content of the individual posts found within.
-It is unclear how researchers accounted for any undesired content that appeared in subreddits labeled "Neutral."
+It is unclear how researchers accounted for any undesired content that appeared in subreddits labeled "Neutral."[^later]

 They also offered no rationale for these selections; the categories and their features are presented as obvious.
 Yet in this case, if the criteria for "erotic" is that it was placed in a forum by people interested in erotic content, that criteria is perhaps at odds with the criteria that would be used when filtering for undesired or out-of-context erotic content.
 How and why is 'sexualized' defined?
 Further, why is 'sexualized' content the only filter in pretraining?

 The use of such a filter potentially immediately excludes a set of LGBTQIA+ information along with the erotic content they aimed to remove, not because it is or should be classified as pornographic, but because it may share keywords in the context of a so-called 'general' dataset like Reddit.
 By removing such data at initial pretraining stages, with techniques that may lack nuance, the model is never exposed to these topics in the first place.
 This cannot be fixed with synthetic data or replaced in its true diversity by another LLM trained on pitted data — it is much harder to draw from a limited palette.

+[^later]: The filter critera used in pre-training to remove erotic content are applied again as a benchmark to test the model's success  [@markovHolisticApproachUndesired2023], as was an unused portion of another dataset from Google Jigsaw that had been partially incorporated into the model already.
+Testing struggled most where taxonomies did not align: "It is not surprising that our model performs the best on the test dataset labeled with the same taxonomy" [@markovHolisticApproachUndesired2023].

 ### Meta